$G_2'$-Slodowy Slices I: Geometric Structures: Cyclic G2' -Higgs Bundles

 Let $S$ be a closed surface and $\Sigma =(S,J)$ a Riemann surface on $S$.
 The non-abelian Hodge correspondence $\NAH_{\Sigma}$ provides a dictionary to translate between surface group representations $\rho: \pi_1S \rightarrow G$ and holomorphic objects called $(G-$)\emph{Higgs bundles} on $\Sigma$.
 For a fixed real semisimple Lie group $G$, the map $\NAH_{\Sigma}$ is a homeomorphism between the moduli space $\mathcal{M}_{G}(\Sigma)$ of \emph{polystable} $G$-Higgs bundles on $\Sigma$, up to gauge equivalence, and the moduli space $\chi(S,G) = \Hom^{\mathrm{red}}(\pi_1S, G)/G$ \emph{reductive} representations $\pi_1S \rightarrow G$, up to conjugation.
 We now recall the details.

-In certain contexts, one can define $G$-Higgs bundles in terms of vector bundles.
-In the simplest setting, for $G=\GL(n,\C)$, a Higgs bundle $(\V,\Phi)$ on $\Sigma$ consists of a rank $n$ holomorphic vector bundle $\V$ on $\Sigma$ and a \emph{Higgs field} $\Phi \in H^0(\End(\V)\otimes \K)$, a holomorphic $\End(\V)$-valued (1,0)-form on $\Sigma$.
+We shall opt to describe $G$-Higgs bundles, for many examples including $\Gtwosplit$, in terms of vector bundles.
+In the simplest setting, for $G=\GL(n,\C)$, a Higgs bundle on $\Sigma$ is a pair $(\V,\Phi)$ consisting of a rank $n$ holomorphic vector bundle $\V$ on $\Sigma$ and a holomorphic $\End(\V)$-valued (1,0)-form on $\Sigma$, denoted $\Phi \in H^0(\End(\V)\otimes \K)$, called a \emph{Higgs field}.
+Here, $\K=\K_{\Sigma}$ is the holomorphic cotangent line bundle.
 Now, we present both the general definition and some relevant examples expressed in relation to this vector bundle formulation.